Role-based access control

 Assign users to roles in Security Manager

-To assign users to roles using SQL Editor, open SQL Editor and execute the query to assign a user to roles.
+To assign a user to roles, open SQL Editor and execute the statement.

 USE <database_name>;